Mike Slinn

 Smart Plugs

-My studio has many on/off switches, awkwardly placed.
-They either get left on, burning electricity for no benefit, heating up the studio more than is desirable and wearing out equipment, or left off, which means they do not provide value.
+My studio has many on/off switches, with many that are awkwardly placed.
+Their devices either get left on, burning electricity for no benefit, heating up the studio more than is desirable, and wearing out equipment, or they get left off, which means they do not provide value.

 Voice-controlled A/C and USB plugs to the rescue!
 TP-Link’s Kasa Smart Wi-Fi Mini smart plugs work with Google Assistant, Google Home, and a crucial software program called Kasa Smart App.